View on GitHub

 Testing

 (Automated) testing ensures that errors are detected early and that results are reproducible.
 Implementing the tests and keeping them updated requires effort, but will pay off in the long run.
 When planning your software, you can also make use of a test-driven development philosophy which makes structuring your code easier.
-Reproducibility is a requirement for good scientific practices.
-Testing also makes refactoring easier, and allows for continuous integration/continuous delivery (deployment) (CI/CD).
-Different CI/CD integration tools are available, such as GitHub actions, GitLab CI, Jenkins, and Travis CI, to name a few.
+Keep in mind that reproducibility is a requirement for good scientific practices.
+Automated testing allows for continuous integration/continuous delivery (deployment) (CI/CD).

 Code review